bobd00/elasticluster/README-AZURE.rst

 The Microsoft Azure SDK for Python will be automatically installed by the azure-elasticluster package.
 For more information see: https://github.com/Azure/azure-sdk-for-python/

-These are the forked versions of elasticluster and Ansible that support Azure (for testing until those groups support it directly).
+This is the forked version of elasticluster that supports Azure (for testing prior to integration with elsticluster).
+(NOTE: A previous version of this code required a special version of Ansible.
+This is no longer the case.)
-In spite of the different PyPI names here, the packages actually installed will be named ``ansible`` and ``elasticluster``, which is why using a virtualenv is a good idea.
-The ``--pre`` flag is needed because these are both labeled as "dev" versions in PyPI.
+In spite of the different PyPI name here, the package actually installed will be named ``elasticluster``, so if you also need to run the standard version of elasticluster on the same computer, you should use a virtual environment for this one.
+The ``--pre`` flag is needed because this is labeled as a "dev" version in PyPI.

 ::

-	pip install --pre azure-ansible
 	pip install --pre azure-elasticluster

 4. Confirm elasticluster is ready to run: